simonetimi/next-gdr/README.md

 ### TODO

 - [ ] Update labels in messages/it.json (evergoing)
-- [ ] Add cron job to clear weather table every 30 days
 - [ ] Put translation labels of weather
-- [ ] Investigate on a way to save location chats (generating html or similar, with a specific call
+- [x] Investigate on a way to save location chats (generating html or similar, with a specific call)
-- [ ] Make labels for error messages to call in server functions
+- [x] Make labels for error messages to call in server functions
 - [x] Implement string sanitization in the chat (Interweave)
+- [ ] Add all cron jobs
+- [ ] Evaluate to migrate all get requests to API routes
+- [ ] Investigate a way to cache information you don't want to fetch too often (like weather)

 ### Bugs